 “Actually,” she interrupted pleasantly, “Someone’s broken down your front door and the motion sensors are going off.
 We sent the police right over.”

-But whew!
 This is one chick who is READY for bed.
 G’night, folks.